 Madan Uprety, MD

-Dr. Uprety is not only an outstanding clinician, efficient researcher and talented teacher, but he is always fascinated with entrepreneurial evolvement.
+Dr. Uprety is not only an outstanding clinician and talented teacher, but he is always fascinated with entrepreneurial involvement.
 His entrepreneur spirit has spanned decades as evident by the educational institute he established and ran in Nepal at the age 19, the half dozen organizations he ran by the time he graduated from Medical School at 25.

 Dr. Uprety received a recognition as one of the 15 most talented students in the nation and awarded to receive an opportunity for 6 years’ medical education with full scholarship.
 He published textbook “Essentials of MBBS (Bachelor of Medicine and Bachelor of Surgery) entrance examination” while he was studying medicine in Kathmandu, Nepal.